Generic name: cisatracurium (sis AT ra KURE ee um)

 How is cisatracurium given?

-Cisatracurium is injected into a vein through an IV.
-A healthcare provider will give you this injection.
+Cisatracurium is given as an infusion into a vein.
+A healthcare provider will give you this injection in preparation for surgery.

 What happens if I miss a dose?